 Because sump pumps rely on electricity, many backup systems have an alarm that will sound if the battery backup is activated.
 This alarm alerts the homeowner that the sump is not getting power from the home’s electrical wiring system.
 If the alarm sounds, the homeowner should immediately contact their sump pump installer to avoid the risk of water damage.

 Can Battery Backups Be Added to Existing Sump Pumps?

-If you have an existing sump pump without a battery backup, you can add a battery backup to your system.
+You can add a battery backup to your system if you have an existing sump pump without a battery backup.
 The backup system is a sensor between a sump pump and the current electrical supply.

 The installer will plug the primary sump pump and a new backup pump into the battery backup controller.
 Then the battery is connected directly to an electrical outlet.
 This setup provides a trickle charge for your backup battery.
 If the power goes out, the sensor will activate the battery to ensure the backup pump can run when needed.

-Electricity and water do not mix, which is why a sump pump installation and a battery backup system are better left to professional installers.
+Electricity and water do not mix, so a sump pump installation and a battery backup system are better left to professional installers.
 Sump pump installers have received the training and experience to install, repair, and maintain your sump system.

 Sump pumps ensure your house remains dry; however, if the power goes out, the primary electrical pump will not be able to work.
 Installing a battery backup system with a backup sump pump can keep your home safe even when the power is out.